Challenging Social Media Threats using Collective Well-being Aware Recommendation Algorithms and an Educational Virtual Companion: Discussion and Conclusion

 \section{Discussion and Conclusion}

-The work behind this contribution is motivated by the desire to improve the current impact of social media on our society.
-They have indeed several positive effects \citep{wang2014effects,chen2017building}.
-They improve on our capacity to be keep connected with our contacts, create new useful social connections, and scale up and accelerate social interactions.
-Moreover, they also support various forms of activism \citep{gretzel2017social,murphy2017dawning} and even enable whistle-blowing in oppressive regimes \citep{joseph2012social} as well as allow protests organization \citep{gladwell2011innovation,shirky2011political}.
-However, what can be defined as an explosion of SM has also brought several new negative social phenomena, such as digital addiction \citep{YOUNG2017229,kuss2011online} and favored existing ones, e.g. misinformation (wildfires) \citep{Webb2016}, which existed only on a limited scale and slow pace before the digital revolution.
-Teenagers are a group that is particularly affected by numerous social media threats \citep{clarke2009early,ozimek2017materialists}.
+This contribution is motivated by the desire to improve the impact of social media on our society.
+They have indeed several positive effects \citep{wang2014effects,chen2017building}: they extend our capacity to be connected with our contacts, create new useful social connections, and scale up and accelerate social interactions.
+Moreover, they supported various forms of activism \citep{gretzel2017social,murphy2017dawning} and even enabled whistle-blowing in oppressive regimes \citep{joseph2012social} as well as protests organization \citep{gladwell2011innovation,shirky2011political}.
+However, what can be defined as an explosion of SM has also brought several new negative social phenomena, such as digital addiction \citep{YOUNG2017229,kuss2011online} and exacerbated existing ones, e.g. misinformation (wildfires) \citep{Webb2016}, which existed only on a limited scale and slow pace before.

-We discussed an approach to measure the \emph{Collective Well-Being (CWB)} of social media communities, that aims to evaluate the impact of social media at the individual and societal level.
-Such a measure would allow guiding the evolution of SM platforms toward minimizing their societal impact while maximizing the positive aspects delivered.
-Above all, such metric could be used to select the best trade-off when a positive aspect for a single or groups of users also has adverse effects for the same or other groups.

-Once such a CWB metric was defined, an adventurous approach would be to create an intelligent system that maximizes it and puts it in charge of a social media platform.
-Obviously, there are multiple difficulties to solve before even trying.
-First, there should be evidence that the CWB metric is actually correct.
-Then, a relevant social media platform should accept to use it even if this is likely to incur in a reduction of its profit.
-Finally, we should hope that after the CWB controlled social media is up, all the users also change their attitudes and behaviors to start striving for collective well-being.

-Before even considering these issues and starting such an adventure, we can easily realize that defining the CWB metric is very challenging.
-While currently the international community is undertaking a substantial effort in understanding and regulating the ethical implication of AI systems \citep{UNESCOAIETHICS,OECDAIETHICS,UEAIETHICS,IEEEAIETHICS}, the definition of the CWB requires also to deal with many difficult ethical questions arising from both the ``social'' and ``media'' aspects of these specific AI systems, which involves also the conflicts between the SM users' interests \citep{milano2021ethical}.
-While it is crucial that the international community continue its effort and targets social media, indeed, aiming to improve the CWB of SM communities implies first and foremost aiming to educate the social media communities themselves, as the CWB depends on users' attitude, interactions and relationships.
-Education is the best way we know to improve human behavior.